-All Hands are supplied with a standard multi-core laptop running Ubuntu with a EtherCAT compatible network ports (more optional).
+All Hands are supplied with a standard multi-core laptop running Ubuntu with an EtherCAT-compatible network port (more optional).
 The drivers and other useful packages are installed by default on the computer.
 The software is based on the ROS meta-operating system.